Chart Color Schemes

 AreaSearch assessment indicates Churchill faces employment challenges relative to the majority of Australian markets

-Churchill has a diverse workforce with both white and blue collar jobs.
+Churchill's workforce is balanced across white and blue-collar jobs.
 Key sectors include health care & social assistance, retail trade, and construction.
-The area specializes in electricity, gas, water & waste services, employing 2.9 times the regional average.
+It has a notable specialization in electricity, gas, water & waste services, with an employment share 2.9 times the regional level.

 Frequently Asked Questions - Employment